 Now, if your kids are up for learning how to sew some basic stitches, have them select some colourful yarn.

 Punch holes around the curved edge of the paper plate, spacing them an inch or so apart.
 Stitch all around the edge of the plate, and finish by adding a long length of yarn as a purse strap.

 You Will Also Love: Cute Spring Craft: Paper Chicks In Paper Nests

 And now your child has a purse of his or her very own to fill with whatever treasures they please.

-One of the hooligan said she was “a mom", and she stocked her hers with kleenex, a glue stick, a pen and a key chain.
-Two of the girls said their purses were Easter baskets, and they proceeded to fill them with Easter related goodies in our craft room.
+One of the hooligan said she was “a mom," and she stocked hers with kleenex, a glue stick, a pen and a key chain.
+Two of the girls said their purses were Easter baskets, and they proceeded to fill them with Easter-related goodies in our craft room.

 The fourth child added a handful of play money to hers, and proclaimed that she was going shopping.

 Ahhh, the imagination of a child.
 If you’ll excuse us now, we’re off to play.